Retirement Architects Weekly Market Review: April 17th, 2026

 Bullish Asset Allocation Narratives

-• Robust U.S. corporate earnings growth, profit margins, and forward guidance.
+• Robust U.S. corporate earnings growth, strong profit margins, and positive forward guidance.

 Bearish Asset Allocation Narratives